mfarache/jekyll-now/_posts/2019-12-05-S3-as-database-vs-Dynamo.md

 # The contenders: S3 vs DynamoDB

-A reasonable dude one may raise is whether we required a full blown NoSQL database or we could live just using S3 Storage system.
+A reasonable doubt one may raise is whether we required a full blown NoSQL database or we could live just using S3 Storage system.

 Our contenders will be S3 and DynamoDB.